wandb/SageMakerStudio/README.md

 # Using Wandb and SageMaker Studio Lab

-This repo is acompanied of a blog post in AWS and on wandb.ai
+This repo is acompanied of a blog post in AWS and on [fully-connected](http://wandb.me/aws_studiolab)

 ## TLDR
 Try the Weights and Biases intro notebook in SageMaker StudioLab